mae-ks/Unit4_SDS/README.txt

 * Display favorite artists for logged in user
     * Query created to display all liked artists for logged in user (Lorelyne)

+* Display Album template for user, logged in or not
+   * Option to GET/ADD photo for album covers

 Hardcoded: